TheConnersMrs/lessons/_posts/2015-09-16-GCSE-ICT-Act-1-Investigation.markdown

 title: GCSE ICT CAB Act 1 Investigation
 tags: [GCSE, ICT, Animal Shelter, FetchExecute]
 walt:
-- decide:
-    - the name of the shelter
+- decide the name of the shelter
-    - the type of animal(s) that the shelter will care for
+- decide the type of animal(s) that the shelter will care for
-- conduct research to find out:
-    - the cost per year for each of your animal(s) of:
+- conduct research to find out; the cost per year for each of your animal(s) of:
 - food
 - medical requirements e.g. vaccinations
 - other requirements e.g. bedding
 - any rules and/or regulations relating to your animal(s)
 - the cost per year for staff.
 keywords:
 - keyword here
 - and here ....